BobaBoard/boba-docs/docs/engineering/knowledge-base/github.md

 ## Git Terminology

 - `repo`: Short for `repository`.
 This refers to the project folder that git keeps track of, and all the files in it.
+- `clone`: The act of copying the "remote" version of the repository on GitHub to your own machine.
 - `fork`: Your own copy of a repo.
 - `branch`: A separate version of a repo that can be edited without affecting the main repo.
 - `commit`: A record of changes made to files in a git repo.